 If your users do not expect a result immediately (e.g. Inventory apps)

-- Send photos (front/nutrition/ingredients): most painless thing for your users
+- Submit photos (front/nutrition/ingredients): most painless thing for your users

 - The Open Food Facts AI Robotoff will generate some derived data from the photos